 A number of issues may arise when attempting to collect unpaid or unreimbursed medical expenses from the other parent, such as timing, notice, and reasonableness of the expense.

 A parent requesting payment or reimbursement of uninsured medical expenses must initiate contact with the other parent and essentially ask that the other parent to pay, usually within a certain time period of the date that the expense was incurred.

 When parents disagree over uses of medical services -- such as whether a child needs braces, or a visit to a doctor at the first sign of a cold -- a court may consider the reasonableness of the additional medical service to determine whether a payment split should occur.

-Some states require noncustodial parents to pay their share of uninsured medical expenses directly to the parent who will incur the initial cost.
-Other states allow payments to be made either to a parent or a health care provider.
-Some states require parents to pay a health care provider or child support agency directly.
+Some states require noncustodial parents to pay their share of uninsured medical expenses directly to the parent who will incur the initial cost, while others allow payments to be made either to a parent or a health care provider.
+Sometimes parents are required to pay a health care provider or child support agency directly.

 In all cases, parents should use the following tips when attempting to collect unreimbursed or uninsured medical expenses:

 Failing to pay for unpaid or unreimbursed medical expenses may result in the same enforcement options as regular unpaid child support, also known as "arrearages".
 Unpaid child support, including medical expenses can be collected through, wage garnishment, interception of tax refunds, license revocation, and/or contempt of court charges.

 A parent seeking enforcement of child support may initiate enforcement actions after a demand for payment has been made (within a certain time period), and after the parent responsible to pay did not pay (within a certain time period) of receiving the demand for payment.

 Get Clarity on Uninsured Medical Expenses: Talk to a Lawyer